in , ,

 • Ardisia is started from seed by commercial growers under special greenhouse conditions.
 Home propagation is not recommended.

-Ardisia Varieties to Grow
+Ardisia varieties to grow

 • Ardisia crenata, coralberry.
 Grows to 36 inches (91 cm) tall in a shrubby form and can be pruned into a treelike shape; shiny, waxy leaves from 2 to 4 inches long; small, star-shaped, fragrant white flowers by clusters of pea-sized red berries.